lakshyarathore007/geniehub007/README.txt

 git restore --staged <file>  = it removes files from changes from staging area to the working area. this only works if changes are in your staging area.

+git remote = list down all the remote connections names

+Remote connections : it helps you to link two git repositories for uploading and downloading changes. from each otherwise

+git remote add <name of remote> <link>

+git remote rm <name of remote> = deletes a remote

+git remote rename <oldname> <newmane>